farbod2015/javascript/Rapid JavaScript Training.md

 ------

-## Reference Types:
+## Arrays and Reference Types

 1. Including: Array, Date, RegEx, Object
-2. Arrays have properties (e.g. length) and functions (e.g. cat, slice, splice, etc.). one integer argument for Array constructor is for length but other than that initial elements of the array
+1. Arrays have properties (e.g. length) and functions (e.g. cat, slice, splice, etc.). one integer argument for Array constructor is for length but other than that initial elements of the array
-3. Data constructor takes seconds (start time is Jan 1970) as argument
+1. Data constructor takes seconds (start time is Jan 1970) as argument

 ------

-## Object:
+## Object, JSON, and Prototypes

 1. two ways for creating objects:
     * using the constructor function for objects: